Obadaradesayo/Adesayoariyo_smartshop_-lita-project/README.md

 ![Nacl outbound rule](https://github.com/user-attachments/assets/186d8362-d510-44ee-aaac-db477a0d937d)

 ### creation of security group
-security groups enables controlling of traffic based on IP address and port number.
+Security groups enables controlling of traffic based on IP address and port number.
 It also enables you to define inbound and outbound rules to specify whioch traffic is allowed to flow in and out of your resources.The security group created for smartshopis to control inbound and outbound traffic to their ec2 instances.
 It allows and restrict the following commands.
 Allowing HTTP(Port80) and HTTPS (Port 443) traffic from the internet Restricting SSH(Port 22) access to smartshop IP adresss only.
 Below is the screenshot of the security group created for smartshop